 Emily is a registered nurse with several years of clinical trials experience in addition to experience working on the floors taking care of hospitalized patients.
 Emily combines her love of research and clinical care in her work with HD patients and families.
-In her free time she enjoys running, hiking and baking.

 Diane Lucente, Genetic Counselor